3SConsult/PT3S/sphinx_docs/_build/html/_sources/developers.rst.txt

       python -m jupyter lab --ip=0.0.0.0 --allow-root

 7. **Open in local Browser**: Due to there not being a browser installed inside the docker container, JupyterLab will not open automatically.
 Click on one of the links provided in the cmd output or click on the host of the running container under the container tab in Docker Desktop.
 You might need to enter a token.
 This can be found in the cmd output as well.
 Now you can edit the notebooks inside the docker container.
+Saved changes are applied to your local files in the dockerNotebooks folder.

 8. **Test manually**: To test one specific or all examples, run the following commands.